sudev/sudev.github.com/_posts/2013-02-05-ubuntubrightness.markdown

 category: posts
 ---

-This tutorial will help you to adjust the screen brightness in Ubuntu 12.04 / Linux Mint 13 during each boot automatically.
+This is how I fixed to  adjust the screen brightness in Ubuntu 12.04 / Linux Mint 13 during each boot automatically.

 Tested in Intel i7 laptop with Nvidia Graphics Card, this idea will work only if you have a file named brightness in /sys/class/backlight/acpi_video0